 3. Try homemade gift-giving this year.

-Instead of spending hundreds, if not thousands, of dollars on birthday and Christmas gifts, create meaningful gifts that come from the heart.
+Instead of spending hundreds, if not thousands, of dollars on birthday, Valentine’s, Easter, anniversary, and Christmas gifts, create meaningful gifts that come from the heart.

-Do you feel like you have to out-do last year’s birthday gifts for your children?
-Or surprise your grandchildren with a bigger Christmas gift than you gave them last year?
-Break the cycle of expectation and entitlements and save money at the same time.
+Do you feel like you have to out-do last year’s birthday gifts for your children or surprise your grandchildren with a bigger Christmas gift than you gave them last year?
+Break the cycle of expectation (which can sadly breed entitlement) and save money at the same time.
+Your (true) friends and family will not dislike you for this, but I have found that they will follow your lead and do it themselves.

 As a bonus, if you teach your children to make their gifts as well, they will learn to think outside of the box and be creative.
-My family has made gifts such as homemade jerky, books, CDs, handmade clothing and accessories, and chocolate candy.
-These gifts are often used more than anything bought from a store, and we save hundreds of dollars per year (compared to when we used to buy gifts).
+My family has made gifts such as homemade jerky, books, CDs, handmade clothing and accessories, card games, jewelry, and chocolate candy.
+These gifts are often used more than anything bought from a store, and we save hundreds of dollars per year (compared to when we used to give store-bought gifts).

 4. De-clutter and make money with a sale.

 Turn your house upside down for two weeks.
-Go on eBay, Amazon, and Craigslist and sell everything you don’t need or want.
-Then have a garage sale with everything that won’t sell online.
+Go on eBay, Amazon, Marketplace, and Craigslist and sell everything you don’t need or want.

 Put all your earnings toward your savings (or toward investments if you already have adequate savings).
-The difference between a “poor” person and a “wealthy” person is what they choose to do with the money they make.
+The difference between a “poor” mindset and a “wealthy” mindset is what you choose to do with the money you make from this big de-cluttering sale.

-I hope these ideas will jump start your monthly budget and help you and your family to start saving more money.
-How about you?
-Do you have money-saving tips that you would like to share?
-Feel free to share them in the comments section at the end of this article!
+I hope these ideas will jump start your monthly budget and help you and your family start saving more money.